pscedu/psc-wpdocs/neocortex/allocations.md

 ### Managing multiple grants
 **Changing your Neocortex allocation group**

-If you are part of multiple grants, then make sure your charge id is correctly set.
+If you are part of multiple grants, then make sure your SLURM charge id is correctly set before beginning work.
 To find your default charge id, use the `projects` command.
 To see all of your groups:
 `change_primary_group -l`

 To **temporarily** change your charge id for the current login session, please run the following command: